Deploy and Host NetBird on Sealos

 /var/lib/netbird.

-- Management and Signal use
+- Management and Signal each use a

 - Relay is exposed through the primary HTTPS ingress path as